omaroskars/redux_compact/README.md

 `BaseModel` is a convenient class to quickly create a `ViewModel` for the Redux `StoreConnector`.
 It has direct access to the `store state` and the `dispatch` function.
 You can therefore dispatch an action within the model or the widget.

-`BaseModel` is not mandatory class for Redux Compact.
+`BaseModel` is not a mandatory class for Redux Compact.
 You can use basic `ViewModels` if you want as long as you dispatch a `CompactAction`.
 If you would like to use a `BaseModel`, create a class that extends `BaseModel` and implement the `fromStore` method.

 ```dart
 class _VM extends BaseModel<AppState> {